 Whether a withdrawal or a retreat, the movement of Iraqi troops marked the end of the Gulf War.
 A few days later, on Feb.
 28th, a ceasefire was declared.

 Pictures of abandoned vehicles along the Highway of Death soon became some of the most defining images of the Gulf War.
 Burned out and abandoned, some of them still containing bodies, they eerily captured the utter destruction that had been rained down on Iraqis by coalition forces.

 To date, it’s unknown how many people died during the bombardment.
 Estimated casualties generally range in the hundreds, as historians believe that many Iraqis were able to flee the highway as bombs fell.
 But memories of the Highway of Death long endured.

 As VICE reports, images of the highway were so compelling that they made their way into video games decades later.
 In Call of Duty: Modern Warfare (2019), a similar attack takes place, though that one is led by Russians.

-Today, Atlas Obscura reports that the Highway of Death looks like any other desert road.
+Today, the Highway of Death looks like any other desert road.
 But its role in history didn’t quite end in 1991.
 Twelve years later, U.S. and British troops used the same stretch of highway during their invasion of Iraq in 2003.